SpeciesFileGroup/taxonworks_together/content/how.md

 steps:
   - title: 'Register'
     required: true
-    text: 'Take the first step and sign up with your email which sends you your Zoom link.'
+    text: 'Take the first step and register for free with your email which sends you your Zoom link.'

   - title: 'Get a TaxonWorks account'
     text: "Discover TaxonWorks now.
 It's ready-to-use, no software installation needed.
 Send email to dlpaul AT illinois DOT edu"